zpix1/headless-chrome-detect/README.md

 3. Outer width == 0 detection
 4. Broken image zero size detection (looks like it does not work anymore)

-## Used fixes to hide headless chrome:
+## Used fixes to hide headless chrome

 1. None
 2. Fake User Agent